-Together these documents capture the outcomes of the project to date and, together, represent a guide to implementation of the project so far.
+Together these documents capture the outcomes of the project to date and, together, represent a guide to implementation of the project to this point.

-It needs to be appreciated that since the project is not yet complete it has not yet been possible to confirm the decisions made and set out here.
+It needs to be appreciated that since the project is not yet complete it has not yet been possible to validate some of the decisions made and set out here.
 The assessment of the quality of those decisions and therefore the usefulness of those for informing the learning for subsequent implementations is not yet known.